Kyrylo Shevchenko: National Bank of Ukraine

-On 24 February 2022, at the beginning of the Russian invasion, the NBU fixed the dollar exchange rate and introduced currency and cash withdrawal restrictions to prevent capital outflows.
-Other key decisions of the NBU included fixing the key policy rate and exchange rate, supporting bank branches and ATMs with cash, cooperating with other central banks to exchange refugees' cash hryvnia, blanket refinancing, relaxing banking regulations, raising the discount rate from 10 to 25%, preventing a wider depreciation of the hryvnia, maintaining international reserves at over $25 billion, and keeping inflation lower than in some Eastern European countries.
+At the outset of the invasion, the NBU fixed the USD/UAH exchange rate and imposed FX and cash-withdrawal restrictions to prevent capital flight.
+Other key measures included fixing the policy rate and the exchange rate, supplying branches and ATMs with cash, coordinating with other central banks to exchange cash hryvnia for refugees, blanket refinancing, temporary regulatory relief for banks, raising the key rate from 10% to 25%, preventing a deeper hryvnia depreciation, maintaining international reserves above US$25 billion, and keeping inflation lower than in several Eastern European countries.

-Shevchenko also managed to held negotiations with the IMF on a new program and the allocation of two tranches of Rapid Financing, which allowed to finance the state budget deficit.
+On the diplomatic front, the NBU negotiated with the IMF on a new program and two Rapid Financing tranches, which helped finance the budget deficit.